Pieces of Me (Ashlee Simpson song)

+Billboard ranked the song at number 97 on its 2017 list of the 100 greatest choruses of the 21st century and number 26 on its 2020 list of the 50 greatest minivan rock songs.
+Rolling Stone named it one of the 250 greatest songs of the 21st century in 2025, ranking it at number 208.

 Background and composition

 The recording of "Pieces of Me" features in "Valentine's Bummer", the fourth episode of the first season of Ashlee Simpson's reality show, The Ashlee Simpson Show, and was inspired by Simpson's relationship with the musician Ryan Cabrera, a friend with whom she became romantically involved.
 As she said, "It was just really nice to be with somebody who's just real and who's nice — just a good person.
 So I wrote that about him, and when I finished it, I was so excited and so was he."
 The two were reported to have broken up in August 2004.
 In another interview, Simpson said, "It's a feel good song, it's easy to listen to and every time I perform it or listen to it or whatever, ... it just feels good."

 Jeff Rothschild played drums on the track, John Shanks played guitars and bass, and Simpson and Kara DioGuardi performed background vocals.